 The practice of annual reviews is one that PhD students will likely encounter in their academic lives after graduate school.
 Every year during Spring semester, all PhD students are reviewed by the WGSS core faculty to ensure timely progress towards degree, identify and resolve problems before they become unmanageable, and share successes.
-To assist with annual reviews, all PhD students in WGSS core courses will be evaluated by the faculty member teaching the course.
-Results will be included in the student's annual review.
-Students are expected to complete a selfevaluation prior to meeting with the student's advisor early in Spring semester.
+Students are expected to complete a self- evaluation prior to meeting with the student's advisor early in Spring semester.
 After the student meets with the advisor to discuss progress, the advisor will fill out a separate evaluation form.
-The faculty will review the self-evaluation, the WGSS core course performances, and the advisor's evaluation in advance of a faculty meeting where progress will be discussed.
+The faculty will review the self-evaluation and the advisor's evaluation in advance of a faculty meeting where progress will be discussed.
 The Graduate Studies Committee will decide if co-advisors from other programs need to be present for the evaluation.
 If there are concerns over progress or problems, the faculty decide how the issues should be addressed and determine a plan of action which outlines consequences if the issues are not resolved.
 The Graduate Studies Committee Chair will write a brief letter to each student and advisor summarizing faculty discussion and decisions.
 It is the responsibility of the student to follow up on action steps and deadlines as needed.